AndresPineda-CySec/Python-Port-Scanner/README.md

 <br />
 Lines 67-80:<br />
 <img src="https://github.com/AndresPineda-CySec/Python-Port-Scanner/blob/main/images/L67.PNG?raw=true" height="100%" width="100%"/> <br />
 This code block sets the "timeout" duration, specifying how long the program will attempt to connect to a port before terminating the attempt.
 The user can select a timeout value between 0.1 and 2 seconds.
-Additionally, lines 73 through 80 are dedicated to error handling and input validation, ensuring reliable operation.
+Lines 73 through 80 are also dedicated to error handling and input validation, ensuring reliable operation.
 <br />
 <br />
 Lines 82-95:<br />